Calgary Counselling: Embracing life, in the shadow of death

 We exist in a relational support network, which is often entirely invisible to us until we face the possible loss of it.
 When that support system begins to crumble, we regularly exhibit a traumatic response that can include crippling depression, anxiety, and somatic concerns.
 We reevaluate our strengths, weaknesses, and general ability to continue to perform our employment and family-related roles.

 This area is as much about preserving our ability to function as it is about re-evaluating self-worth and systems of meaning and relational value.
-At this stage of their journey, clients have often exhausted many of the self-help anxiety and depression resources Calgary has to offer before reaching out for psychological counselling services.
+At this stage of their journey, clients have often exhausted many of the self-help anxiety and depression resources before reaching out for psychological services.

 Consciously or unconsciously, we have all formulated a narrative or a story of our lives.
 As long as things go reasonably as we planned, we feel a sense of fit or coherence with that narrative.
 However, when someone we love faces life-defining or even terminal illness, our relationship with that person is forced to continually adapt.
 Every day, we wake up assessing the trajectory of potential loss asking, “What is the nature of my relationship with this person today?”